f1lem0n/transfold/README.md

     $ make
     help - display this help message
-    test - measure code coverage with pytest format - format package with black
-    lint - static code analysis with flake8 and mypy clean - remove common artifacts from the directory tree
+    test - measure code coverage with pytest format - format package with black and isort lint - static code analysis with flake8 and mypy clean - remove common artifacts from the directory tree
     ```